-• Before the end of the year, the Chinese car market is expected to accelerate its recovery
+- Before the end of the year, it is expected that the automotive market in China will accelerate its recovery.

-According to estimates done by that Chinese Association of Car Manufacturers (CAAM), 2.54 million vehicles where registered in October, an 11% more compared with same period last year.
-After a 4.4% increase in April, right after the Covid-19 first wave, the Chinese market has not stopped growing.
-Experts and analyst alike agree on this steady progress of this market in next months, which will push up the world’s car market.
+According to estimates from the China Association of Automobile Manufacturers (CAAM), a total of 2.54 million vehicles were registered in October, an 11% increase compared to the same month last year.
+Since registering a 4.4% increase in April after the first wave of Covid-19, the Chinese market has continued on a growth trajectory.
+Experts and analysts agree that this upward trend in the Chinese market will continue in the coming months and will 'pull' the global automotive market.

-Prior COVID-19, this sector was already immersed in an intensive transformation process, heading to a more decarbonized economy, facing challenges of digitalization, connectivity and automation.
-All of them, under the sustainability premise.
-However, during this health crisis’ months and the remaining month of 2020, we will see how this process has taken off.
+Prior to COVID-19, the sector was already undergoing intense transformation towards a more decarbonized economy, addressing the challenges of digitization, connectivity, and automation, all under the premise of sustainability.
+However, during the months of experiencing this health crisis and the remaining month of 2020, we will see an acceleration of this process.

-In Europe, due mostly to increasing mobility restrictions, different results are expected compared to the Asian market.
-According to S&P Capital consulting, a 20% to 15% decrease is forecasted in global car sales.
+In Europe, due to the increasing mobility restrictions, different results are expected compared to the Asian market.
+According to the S&P Capital consultancy, a general decline of 15% to 20% in global car sales is estimated.

-Brexit is another challenge grilling this sector in the last months, since the UK is one of the main commercial partners for the European automotive main actors.
-German manufacturers see their relations being endangered with their main export destination for their vehicles, which is also the fourth main destination for Spanish automotive supplier sales.
-In fact, the Spanish sector has experienced a strong export decrease, 36.1%, to that market in 2020 second-quarter compared to the same period In 2019.
+Brexit is another challenge that has shaken the sector in recent months, as the United Kingdom is one of the main trading partners of the major European players in the automotive industry.
+German manufacturers see their relations with the main destination for their vehicle exports at risk, and in the case of Spain, it is the fourth main destination for automotive suppliers' sales.
+In fact, the Spanish sector has experienced a sharp decline in exports to this market in the second quarter, with a 36.1% drop compared to the same period in 2019.

-Mª Begoña Llamazares, AutopartsfromSpain Platform Coordinator and Head of Market Segment at SERNAUTO
+Mª Begoña Llamazares, AutopartsfromSpain Platform Coordinator, and SERNAUTO Market Segment Head.